 As partial consideration for the Camelina assets that we purchased in March 2013, we issued a \$1,300,000 promissory note.
 The promissory note bears simple interest at the rate of ten percent (10.0%) per annum, and is payable upon the earlier of the following: (a) to the extent of 35.1% of, and on the third business day after a Qualified (equity) Funding; or (b) September 13, 2014 and has been extended to December 31, 2014.
 The term "Qualified Funding" means all equity funding in excess of the \$800,000, in the aggregate, received by us for our Camelina business.
 Our obligations under the promissory note are secured by a first priority lien on certain tangible assets included in the purchase of the Camelina assets.
-The promissory note, is a full recourse obligation.
-However, the holder of the promissory note has agreed that if the holder has to pursue the collection of amounts due under the promissory note, the holder of the promissory note collect any amounts due and owing against any of the Company's assets (including its cash) related to a line of business other than the Camelina business.
-In September 2014, we renegotiated the terms of the note and agreed to return certain tangible assets that constituted the collateral under the promissory note to the holder of the promissory note in exchange for a reduction of the amount owed under the promissory note and an extension of the maturity date to December 31, 21014.
+The promissory note is a full recourse obligation.
+However, the holder of the promissory note has agreed that if the holder has to pursue the collection of amounts due under the promissory note, the holder or take any action to collect any amounts due and owing against any of the Company's assets (including its cash) related to a line of business other than the Camelina business.
+In September 2014, we renegotiated the terms of the amount owed under the promissory note to the holder of the promissory note in exchange for a reduction of the amount owed under the promissory note and an extension of the maturity date to December 31, 21014.
 The promissory note is no longer secured by any tangible assets.
+Currently the company is renegotiating the terms of the existing note.

 Other Potential Source of Liquidity.
 We are entitled to receive royalty payments from the legacy pharmaceutical assets we sold in 2009 to Curadis GmbH.
 In February 2012, Curadis GmbH informed us that it has licensed certain of the technologies that we sold to it, and, as a result that we will be receiving a royalty of 4.5% of all net sales of products sold using the licensed technology.
 Certain of the intellectual property that we sold to Curadis will revert to us if royalties from those assets do not exceed 300,000 euros by December 31, 2014.
 In 2013, we received \$903 from Curadis under this new licensing arrangement and none in 2014.
+As of this date, the intellectual property has reverted back the Company.